Logging-While-Drilling Data Processing

 The overall quality of the logs was good and good repeatability was observed.

 Additional information about the drilling and logging operations can be found in the Operations and Downhole Measurements sections of the expedition reports, Proceedings of the Integrated Drilling Program, Expedition 338.
-For further questions about the online database please contact:

 For questions about the logs, please contact: